hapax/hapax.github.io/assets/fractals.md

 \end{align*}
 $$

-where the last equation follows from the definition of $\Delta f$ above.
+where the last equation follows from the local random approximation to
+$\Delta f(h)$.
-This is only consistent if
+From additivity of variances, the last equation is only consistent if

 $$
 2\left(\frac{h}{2}\right)^n = h^n \quad \Longrightarrow \quad n = 1.